D2I-Group/awesome-vision-time-series/README.md

 ***

 ### Contribution

-Resulting from the the discrepancy between continuous time series and the discrete token space of LLMs, and the challenges in explicitly modeling the correlations of variates in MTS, research attentions have shifted to LVMs and VLMs for time series analysis.
-To fill the blank in the existing literature, this survey discusses the advantages of vision models over LLMs in time series analysis.
+Time series analysis has witnessed the inspiring development from traditional autoregressive models, deep learning models, to recent Transformers and Large Language Models (LLMs).
+Efforts in leveraging vision models for time series analysis have also been made along the way but are less visible to the community due to the predominant research on sequence modeling in this domain.
+However, the discrepancy between continuous time series and the discrete token space of LLMs, and the challenges in explicitly modeling the correlations of variates in multivariate time series have shifted some research attentions to the equally successful Large Vision Models (LVMs) and Vision Language Models (VLMs).
+To fill the blank in the existing literature, this survey discusses the advantages of vision models over LLMs in time series analysis and provides a comprehensive and in-depth overview of the existing methods.

 <div align="center">